 Small to medium-sized businesses, startups, and companies with remote workforces.

-On-premise ERP runs right on your company's own servers and computers.
-You maintain full control over your system, from security protocols to customization options.
+On-premise ERP systems run right on your company's own servers and computers.
+You maintain full control over your ERP system, from security protocols to customization options.
 Instead of monthly fees, you pay once for the license and own it outright.
-Since everything's local, you don't depend on the internet connection, and your team has direct access to data whenever they need it.
+Since everything's local, you don't depend on the internet connection, and your team has direct access to data whenever they need it in real time.

-The main difference from cloud is that you're in charge of everything, from maintenance to upgrades.
-While this means more responsibility, it also gives you complete freedom to tailor the system to your specific needs.
+The main difference from cloud ERP is that you're in charge of everything, from maintenance to upgrades.
+While this means more responsibility, it also gives you complete freedom to tailor the ERP software to your specific needs.

 Best for